npnisarg/spam_detection_using_NN_and_Transfer_Learning/README.md

 1. Clean and process text data for machine learning.
 2. Understand and implement a character-level recurrent neural network.
 3. Use torchtext to build recurrent neural network models.
+(LSTM model)
 4. Understand batching for a recurrent neural network, and use torchtext to implement RNN batching.
 5. Understand how transfer learning can be applied to NLP projects.